NiklasTiede/CheatSheet-Linux/README.md

 logout             # logout from current users session
 ```

 Hibernate and suspend are useful for desktop distributions of linux to save energy.
 But this can interrupt running scripts.
-So turn automatic suspension off (`Settings` -> `Power` -> `Automatic Suspend`).
-On the other hand it's also a nice idea to run your scripts remotely (x86 server or your own Raspberry Pi).
+So turn automatic suspension off (`Settings` -> `Power` -> `Automatic Suspend`) when running a script.
+On the other hand it's also a good idea to run your scripts remotely (x86 server or Raspberry Pi).

 **[⬆ back to top](#contents)**